TimITSolutions/federation_environment_getting_started/README.md

 ### Prepare your code for the platform

-There are six simple conditions that need to be fulfilled for the submission to run successfully:
+Here are the conditions that need to be fulfilled for the submission to run successfully:

 1. The entrypoint of the code needs to be called ```main.py```.